Wixel/Kaizen/README.md

 #####How to contribute

-If you spot an opportunity to improve our framework, please submit a pull request that includes instructions added to this documentation file.
+If you spot an opportunity to improve our framework, please submit a pull request.